rune/rune/docs/docs/api-reference.md

 ### `Rune.getPlayerInfo(id)` {#rune-get-player-info}

 Returns information about the player with the ID specified.
-Note that you can pass the ID of a player no longer in game and get placeholder information.
+Note that you can pass the ID of a player that is no longer in game and get placeholder information.

 ### `Rune.timeSinceLastUpdate()` {#runetimesincelastupdate}